 As we approach the conclusion of the counting of the Omer, it is an opportune time to reflect on the importance of time in our lives, and how the Torah teaches us to cultivate a proper attitude towards living with it.

-My four-year-old grandson was so excited about an event his teacher told him would be happening the next day in school that when he woke up he immediately asked, “Is today tomorrow?”
+A few years ago, my four-year-old grandson was so excited about an event his teacher told him would be happening the next day in school that when he woke up he immediately asked, “Is today tomorrow?”
 His remark was obviously adorable, but the more I thought about it the more profound it became.
 In addition to the fact that he was learning about time, he also gave great advice about how to live life.

 Time, as we know, is past, present, and future.
 The past and future may influence the present, but they don’t exist in it.
 Too often we allow their influence to become greater than it deserves.
 We could carry a past event in our lives into our ongoing present to the point of being paralyzed by it, or plan or worry about an upcoming event to the point of being consumed by it.
 Of course, there are exceptions to this, and every situation is different, but the challenge is striking a healthy balance between the three dimensions of time that we live daily.